Sums of squares in Macaulay2: Parametric SOS problems

 }

+In the code above, the ring construction (first line) indicates that $s,t$ should be treated as parameters.
+The values obtained were $s=t=34$.

 It is also possible find the values of the parameters that optimize a given linear function.
-This allows to find lower bounds for a polynomial function $f(x)$, by finding the largest $t$ such that $f(x)-t$ is SOS.
+This allows us to find lower bounds for a polynomial function $f(x)$, by finding the largest $t$ such that $f(x)-t$ is a sum of squares.
 Here we apply this method to the dehomogenized Motzkin polynomial.

 {

 }

 Alternatively, the method \verb|lowerBound| can be called with input~$f(x)$.
 The method internally declares a new parameter~$t$ and optimizes $f(x)-t$. {